Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 ## Employment

-You can also become a [Grid.ai](https://www.grid.ai) employee and work full-time on Lightning.
+You can also become a [Grid.ai](https://www.grid.ai) employee or intern and work on Lightning.
 To get started, you can email `careers@grid.ai` with your resume or check out our [open job postings](https://boards.greenhouse.io/gridai).